MicrosoftDocs/customer-insights/ci-docs/activities.md

    - **Activity entity**: Select an entity that includes transactional or activity data.
    - **Primary key**: Select the field that uniquely identifies a record.
 It shouldn't contain any duplicate values, empty values, or missing values.

+> [!NOTE]
+> The Primary key for each row should remain consistent across data source refreshes.
+If the Primary key for a row is updated in a data source refresh, it will result in duplicates in the output Activity entity.

    :::image type="content" source="media/Activity_Wizard1.PNG" alt-text="Set up the activity data with name, entity, and primary key.":::

 1. Select **Next**.